es098712/Columbia-President-Emails/README.md

 ### 1. Data Collection
 - Emails were sourced from publicly available university communications and stored in separate Excel files: one for Shafik, and one for Armstrong.
 - Each row corresponds to an individual email.
+- I manually deleted all hyperlinks, greetings ("Dear Columbia Community"), and sign-offs (Sincerely, President...) for each email

 ---